A Complete Hawaii Packing List (From A Frequent Visitor)

 Aux cord and car charger

 Most rental cars have bluetooth capability and even cordless charging, but I never want to risk it.
-I always pack an aux cord (this one for iPhones) and a car charger with room for two devices.
+It is always a good idea to pack an aux cord (this one for iPhones) and a car charger with room for two devices.

 GoPro or underwater phone housing

 If you can afford it, I highly recommend buying the new GoPro Hero 12 (or 11) for your trip to Hawaii.
-Both take incredible photos and videos underwater so you can capture all those special memories of snorkeling with sea turtles and tropical fish.
+Both of these underwater cameras take incredible photos and videos underwater so you can capture all those special memories of snorkeling with sea turtles and tropical fish.

-For a few hundred dollars less, this underwater phone housing for iPhones is a great alternative.
+For a few hundred dollars less, this waterproof phone case for iPhones is a great alternative.
 I was actually recommended it by my tour guide on my Oahu shark dive tour!
 They use it every single day and it works wonders!

 Camera